pascomnet/documentation/site/content/server/upgrade/_index.en.md

 ### pascom Server New Installation

+{{% notice tip %}}
+As you have most likely configured the new pascom server with the same IP address you previously used, it is likely that when surfing to the IP address your are redirected to **/mobydickcmd/** as this is saved within your **Browser's Cache**.
+In this case, simply use "HTTPS" (e.g.: https://192.168.0.1) in order to access the system.
+{{% /notice %}}

 Now install the pascom phone system server version 18 or newer.

 Should you by deploying a virtual phone system, to start with it is advisable to setup a new virtual machine and only shutdown the old system.